Colonel Boothman Takes Command of 157th Air Operations Group

 |0

-This work, Colonel Boothman Takes Command of 157th Air Operations Group [Image 1 of 3], by SSgt Brittany Cannon, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Colonel Boothman Takes Command of 157th Air Operations Group, by Maj.
+Jeff Bishop, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT